Updated May 8, 2023

-Difference Between Teradata vs Oracle
+Difference Between Teradata and Oracle

 Below is the top 29 difference between Teradata vs Oracle

-Key Differences Between Teradata vs Oracle
+Key Differences Between Teradata and Oracle

 - Oracle is mainly used as an online back-end application.
 It manages inserts, updates, and deletes in a transaction, whereas Teradata is Data Warehousing application which maintains big data for analytics.
 There is no such thing as real-time transactions in Teradata.

-- Teradata is based on Shared Nothing Architecture, on the other hand, Oracle has Shared Everything Architecture.
-Shared nothing architecture means a multiprocessor database management system in which memory and hard disk storage are not shared among the processors only Network bandwidth is shared for data transfer.
+- Teradata is based on Shared Nothing Architecture; on the other hand, Oracle has Shared Everything Architecture.
+Shared nothing architecture means a multiprocessor database management system in which memory and hard disk storage are not shared among the processors; only Network bandwidth is shared for data transfer.

 Teradata vs Oracle Comparison Table